Wittmaxi/ThreadWeaver/README.md

 This tool is meant to allow you to feed the thread-scheduler with any amount of functions which will be then into an already existing thread - thus knowing the amount of threads in advance and avoiding the overhead caused by the creation of new threads.

+*Threadweaver is currently in developement and not usable as-is.
+It it neither threadsafe nor particularly efficient due to it using spinlocks.*

 # Installation
 Simply running
 ```console